Project 01

 Organization does not match standard industry patterns

-Finding a way to presenting genetic screening.
+Finding a way to correctly section all the labs

-Option A: Arrows
+Option A: Arrows ❌ Dropped

 Feedback: Most users found the arrows distracting and hard to scan when comparing multiple labs.
-The repetitive symbols made the table feel visually noisy.

 Conclusion: ❌ Dropped to improve table readability and reduce visual fatigue.

-Option B: Dropdown
+Option B: Dropdown ❌ Dropped

-Option C: Graph Icon
+Option C: Graph Icon ✅ Selected

-Option A: One section
+Option A: By Trimester

 Feedback: Some users understood the intent, but many felt the repeated buttons cluttered the table and made it harder to focus on the data.